Sarfarosh (1999 film): Plot

 Arms trafficking is taking place across western India.
 Bala Thakur, a gun handler in Bahid, Rajasthan, provides AK-47 arms to Veeran, a notorious brigand.
-Veeran and his adivasi gang loot a Telugu wedding group gunning down every person in the bus at Chandrapur, the border area of Maharashtra, and Telangana known for naxalite–maoist insurgency.
+Veeran and his adivasi gang loot a Telugu wedding group gunning down every person in the bus at Chandrapur, the border area of Maharashtra and Telangana known for naxalite–maoist insurgency.
 The government appoints a Special Action Team in Mumbai to trace the attack.

 Assistant Commissioner of Police Ajay Singh Rathod, a resident of Mumbai, attends a concert by famed ghazal singer, the elderly Gulfam Hassan, a Muhajir.
 Gulfam is Indian by birth but had to move to Pakistan as a child during the partition; deeply scarred by the experience, he is happy that the government allows him to live in his palatial residence whenever he comes to India.
 Gulfam finds a huge fan in Ajay, who used to attend his programs as a child, and the two bond.
 Ajay also reunites with Seema, whom he had a crush on when they were studying in Delhi.
 The duo falls in love.

 Inspector Saleem, an honest policeman, is taken off the team when notorious gangster Sultan escapes his clutches.
-He is reprimanded for this failure and for causing the death of three officers in the attempt.
+He is reprimanded for this failure and for causing the death of three constables in the attempt.
 Despite Saleem doing his duty sincerely, his senior officers look down upon him because he is a Muslim.
 When Ajay, who is younger, inexperienced and was mentored by Saleem himself before assuming charge, is told to head the team, Saleem is upset and refuses to take part in the investigation.
 Ajay's past is revealed: his father was going to testify against a terrorist, and in an attempt to stop them, Ajay's elder brother was killed.
 His father was kidnapped, and by the time the terrorists spared him, the man had lost his voice.
 This motivated Ajay to join the police force.